1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 combustion process, which apparently only the LMS15 controller seems to offer.

 The LMS controller type usually just offers a BSB connection.
-If needed, LPB needs to be retrofitted using a ClipIn module (OCI420) (this is not necessary for using BSB-LAN, however).
+If needed, LPB needs to be retrofitted using a ClipIn module (OCI420) (this is not necessary for using BSB-LAN though!).
 The control unit usually is a variant of the Siemens AVS37.294 (so called "ISR Plus" whithin Broetje).

 *Table 3: LMS controllers (current generation)*